 SUP, Canoeing & Wild Swimming at Dores Beach

-Probably the most popular way to enjoy this part of the loch is with SUP, canoe or kayak.
+Probably the most popular way to enjoy this part of the loch is with an SUP, canoe or kayak.
 If you would like to hire a kayak on Loch Ness then we recommend In Your Element.
 When we visited over the summer we met a group of canoeists that had travelled up from Fort William using the Caledonian Canal, stopping here for the night, on their way to Inverness.
 With the grassy wooded area just next to the beach, wild camping on Dores beach makes a lot of sense.
 There is a tap for drinking water and toilet facilities next to the Dores Inn.
-Please be aware that BBQs are not permitted on the beach due to the close proximity flammable gorse.
+Please be aware that BBQs are not permitted on the beach due to the close proximity of flammable gorse.

 Walks at Dores Beach

-Of course the most common activity on the beach is walking, you can either walk along the shore or the little track behind that runs parallel, where there is a small play park.
+Of course the most common activity on the beach is walking.
+You can either walk along the shore or the little track behind that runs parallel where there is a small play park.
 If you fancy a little more of a challenge then try the Torr Point walk.
 The 8 km route is circular and runs along the shore to Aldourie Pier, Torr Point and then back to the village.

 Events at Dores Beach